How To Invest 1 Million Dollars

 Investment Goals

 Your investing horizon should be one of your two initial investment priorities.
 Are you making short-term or long-term investments?
 If you have a long-term investment horizon, you may want to consider investing in stocks or real estate, as these investments have historically provided higher returns over the long run.
+We at Lyons Wealth can help you identify the best stock options that align with your goals.

 On the other hand, if you're investing for the short term, you may want to consider bonds, which are less volatile and offer more stable returns.